mrkamel/search_flip/README.md

 ## Non-ActiveRecord models

 The ElasticSearch gem ships with built-in support for ActiveRecord models, but using non-ActiveRecord models is very easy.
-The Index class needs to implement `Index.record_id` and `Index.fetch_records`.
-The default implementations are as
+The model must implement a `find_each` class method and the Index class needs to implement `Index.record_id` and `Index.fetch_records`.
+The default implementations for the index class are as follows:
-follows:

 ```ruby
 class MyIndex